Yu-Gi-Oh! Legacy of the Duelist: Link Evolution

 Yu-Gi-Oh!
 Legacy of the Duelist: Link Evolution is 2019 video game from Other Ocean Interactive.

+Gameplay

+In Yu-Gi-Oh!
+Legacy of the Duelist: Link Evolution, the gameplay unfolds as a simulation of the trading card game, offering players access to more than 9,000 cards spanning the franchise's history.
+Deck construction and strategy are central activities, with the game serving both as a teaching tool for newcomers—thanks to step‑by‑step tutorials on summoning mechanics—and as a sandbox for veterans to experiment with archetypes and tactics.
+The single‑player campaign recreates duels from all six series of the anime, presenting roughly 20–25 battles per chapter.
+Players can fight using "story" decks that mirror those seen in the show, or craft their own for greater challenge.
+Beyond the campaign, a Battle Pack mode lets duelists pull random cards from packs to build decks and face either AI opponents or other players online.
+The interface emphasizes accessibility, with search functions for finding the right card for a strategy.
+Progression comes through purchasing and opening packs.

 Reception

 Newsweek said "Legacy of the Duelist: Link Evolution is a must-have for fans of the Yu-Gi-Oh! series who are itching to do some dueling.
 Putting it on the Switch was a brilliant move, because now you can play a match or two wherever you are".

-Kotaku said "There’s plenty of fun stuff in Yu-Gi-Oh!
+Kotaku said "There's plenty of fun stuff in Yu-Gi-Oh!
 Legacy of the Duelist: Link Evolution for competitive players.
 Ranked and unranked matches, local battles, and plenty of options for deck editing should keep them busy, and sealed play using Battle Packs sounds exciting".